-Based on recommendations in Health Canada (2012) for single-substance exposure in preliminary quantitative risk assessment, a hazard quotient ≤ 0.2 indicates negligible risk when exposure from one pathway (i.e. country foods) is considered.
-This is different from the baseline HHRA{country foods} assessment in which negligible risk was associated with an HQ ≤ 1 .
+Based on recommendations in Health Canada (2021a) for preliminary quantitative risk assessment, a hazard quotient $\leq$ 0.2 indicates negligible risk when exposure from one pathway (i.e. country foods) is considered.
+This is different from the baseline HHRAcountry foods assessment in which negligible risk was associated with an HQ $\leq$ 1.